dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

             - name: X_CSI_ENABLE_VOL_HEALTH_MONITOR
               value: "true"
     ```
    ii.
-Update the sidecar versions and add external-health-monitor sidecar if you want to enable health monitor of CSI volumes from Controller plugin.:
+Update the sidecar versions and add external-health-monitor sidecar if you want to enable health monitor of CSI volumes from Controller plugin:
     ```yaml
         sideCars:
         - args: